Causal Structure of a recent Loop Quantum Gravity Black Hole Collapse Model: Causal Structure

 thus giving the differential equations

-where the $+$ sign corresponds to outgoing radial geodesics, and the $-$ sign for ingoing ones, respectively.
+where the $+$ sign corresponds to outgoing radial geodesics, and the $-$ sign to ingoing ones.

-Consistently, we have for $x>x_{out}$, $\dd x / \dd t = -N_{vac}^x +1 > 0$.
-It is possible to draw a phase space plot for the outgoing geodesics, see Fig.~\ref{fig:psi}.
-From the plot it is evident that
+Consistently, we have for $x>x_{out}$ that $\dd x / \dd t = -N_{vac}^x +1 > 0$.
+It is possible to draw a phase-space plot for the outgoing geodesics; see Fig.~\ref{fig:psi}.
+From the plot, it is evident that

 while it is indefinite for $x < x_{min}$.
-This is no problem as there is no instance of time for which $L(t) < 0$.
+This is no problem, as there is no instance of time for which $L(t) < x_{min}$.

-Staying outside the outer horizon, it is $\dd x^+/\dd t > 0$, i.e. light rays will always try to escape to infinity.
+When staying outside the outer horizon, $\dd x^+/\dd t > 0$ i.e., light rays will always try to escape to infinity.
 They will also reach infinity unless they first hit the surface $(t, L(t))$.

 The geodesic equation cannot be solved analytically.
-However, it is instructive to do a stability analysis to determine the first order evolution close to the horizon.
-Consider a light ray starting very close to the horizon, i.e. $x(t) = x_{out} + \epsilon(t)$ with $\epsilon(t) \ll 1$.
+However, it is instructive to perform a stability analysis to determine the first-order evolution close to the horizon.
+Consider a light ray starting very close to the horizon i.e., $x(t) = x_{out} + \epsilon(t)$, with $\epsilon(t) \ll 1$.
 The geodesic equation reads in this case